Bubbablack/Portfolio/README.md

 # Portfolio
 ## About Me

-I started mu coding journey when I was invited for a coding  bootcamp  at umuzi and later was invited to join the organisation as a data science recuite. during my time there I used the agile framwork and the TDD method to complete my projects.
+I started my coding journey when I was invited for a coding  bootcamp  at umuzi and later was invited to join the organisation as a data science recruite. during my time there I used the agile framwork and the TDD method to complete my projects.

 ## Index